 In the end, with enough practice, you will be able to determine things like country – down to the region – and grape variety in a blind tasting.

 The best way to learn how to taste wine is to actually step into its birthplace – visiting wineries is an evergreen trend among grape mavens and aficionados for it is here that the magic happens and that you can delve head (and glass)-first into its complex production processes under the guide of savants and sommeliers.

-Dievole has recently introduced four Wine Tasting Tours designed to usher guests into the magical world of wine production.
+Dievole has recently introduced seven Wine Tours in Chianti Classico designed to usher guests into the magical world of wine production.
 Touring the vineyards, savouring the latest vintages in the cool depths of Dievole’s renovated cellar, travelling virtually across Tuscany to discover the territory’s many grape varieties and enjoying a full-fledged gourmet picnic outdoors – these are all perfect ways to further understand wine.

 Although tasting is the most important step in learning to taste wine like a pro, reading a few books in the matter can only increase your knowledge.
 To write The Wine Bible, Karen MacNeil went to the trouble of tasting over 10,000 wines (!), which she describes with always fresh adjectives.
 Her unique voice makes learning the fundamentals enjoyable too.
 Another perennial favourite is How to Taste – which is a complete wine course – or really anything by Jancis Robinson, who is perhaps one of the world’s most renowned wine experts.